Python console enables executing Python commands and scripts line by line, similar to your experience with Python Shell.

 In an interactive console, you can:

 Type commands in the lower pane of the console, and press Enter to execute them.
 Results are displayed in the upper pane.

-Use basic code completion Ctrl+Space.
+Use basic code completion Ctrl+Space and tab completion.

 Use Up and Down arrow keys to scroll through the history of commands, and execute the required ones.